quantumelixir/pathfinding/README.md

                 int* pOutBuffer, const int nOutBufferSize);
 ```

+   Depending on the particular algorithm you choose from
+   `pathfinders.h` the name of the function would change.
+For example
+   in grids with 8 neighbors per location you would call one with the
+   `Diag` suffix.

+## What algorithms does it currently implement?

+   Breadth first search, A* using the Manhattan distance heuristic
+   with/without tiebreaking, and A* with lower bound computation using
+   landmarks.

 # Example

   Currently you can run benchmarks to compare the different algorithms like this.